kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 - OData rendering

 Kyma allows you to register not only REST APIs but also OData APIs.
-Now the Console supports not only OpenAPI spec rendering but also OData spec rendering.
+The Console now supports both OpenAPI and OData spec rendering.
 We developed a new component and integrated it in the Service Catalog views to support this use case.
 Currently, we support OData v2, v3, and v4.
 We support only XML as the input data format and we transform older OData versions to v4.

 ### Known issues

-After you upgrade Kyma to the 0.8 version, you might be unable to log in to the console.
+After you upgrade Kyma to the 0.8 version, you might be unable to log in to the Console.
 To counter this issue, clear your browser cache manually and try logging in again.

 ## Eventing

-### Consuming events served by Knative Eventing
+### Consuming Events served by Knative Eventing

 Running Kyma with the `--knative` flag now allows you to consume Events served by Knative.